nebulae/audiomancer/README.md

 - The Responses API may take several minutes for large PDFs.
 - Each TTS segment is capped at ~4,000 characters for `gpt-4o-mini-tts`.
-- Output is structured as chapters → sections → segments for clarity.
+- Output is structured as chapters → sections → segments.
+- Progress bars are displayed during both transcription and audio generation.
+- All outputs are stored in subfolders under your defined `OUTPUT_DIR`.

 ---